hotosm/learnosm/_posts/en/coordination/0500-10-25-tasking-manager.md

 - Road networks: Used by people on the ground to load data into hand held navigation tools, and to work out how to access remote areas
 - Mapping villages: Often used to identify places where people live and may be impacted
-- Mapping buildings: Used for damage assessments or contact tracing with diseases
+- Mapping buildings: Used for damage assessments or contact tracing with diseases.
+Also used for population estimates.
 - Mapping rivers, walls and other features

 Not all areas of the world are similar to your own, so specific tagging advice may be provided.
 For example, Africa's road network is very different to typical American or European highway systems.

-There will be a section indicating the **Changeset comment** you should copy & paste into your editing programme when uploading/saving your changes, together with the **source** information you may (depending on your editing software) need to copy & paste to the source field on making changes.
+There will be a section indicating the **Changeset comment** you should make sure appears in your editing programme when uploading/saving your changes, together with the **source** information you may (depending on your editing software) need to copy & paste to the source field on making changes.

 Sometimes, task specific imagery may be available - you may need to agree to a license in order to access it.
 Instructions usually will indicate the easiest way to load this into editors such as JOSM.